aranair/aranair.github.io/source/posts/2017-04-03-getting-elasticsearch-5.2.2-to-work-on-amazon-ecs.html.markdown

 In [one of my previous post][1], I talked about how I set up Elasticsearch 2.3.5 on ECS.
 I got a comment in that post that prompted me to update the setup for Elasticsearch 5.
 It's been awhile, but better late than never right?
-I gave it a go, and in this post I'll like to share what I found in the process.
+So I gave it a go!
+In this post I'll like to share what I found in the process.

-There were a couple of other configuration changes that were required to upgrade to 5.2.2 from 2.3.5 but they weren't difficult, except one.
+There were a couple of other configuration changes that were required to upgrade to 5.2.2 from 2.3.5 but they weren't difficult, except one that may potentially deter you from using ECS with Elasticsearch 5, for the time being at least.

+### Main Caveat

 At this point, I'll mention a caveat that will likely save you an hour of headache and trouble.

 *Long story short, You will need to SSH into the ECS instances to run the command on the parent to get past the error message below.
 I am not aware of any other solutions but if you do, feel free to